wp-plugins/mailchimp-for-wp/readme.txt

 [Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)

 = MailChimp Sign-Up Form =
 The plugin comes with an easy to way to build sign-up forms for your MailChimp lists.
-Add as many fields as you like and customize labels, placeholders, initial value's etc. in a simple way.
+Add as many fields as you like and customize labels, placeholders, initial values etcetera in a simple way.
+Visitors never have to leave your website to subscribe to your MailChimp lists.
+Big plus!

 Use the `[mc4wp-form]` shortcode to show a sign-up form in your posts, pages or text widgets.